3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_01/javaScript/js-click-events.md

 This pattern is called an **event listener**.
 Events can be clicks, hovers, scrolls etc. It requires that we have a DOM node saved to a variable.
 We can then call `node.addEventListener()` and pass it two arguments, a string with the type of event we are listening for, and a second argument that is a function with an event argument.

-This could be either an anonymous function or a function expression/declaration written elsewhere— like in an object *hint hint hint COUGH*
+This could be either an anonymous function or a function expression/declaration written elsewhere— like in an object **hint hint**

 ```javascript
 var button = document.querySelector("button");